yh1198015532/inet/tutorials/fingerprint/doc/renaming_module_parameter.rst

 ..
 TODO pittfalls

    - it can lead to error

+TODO: this time we dont't have to accept the fingerprint changes, because there was no change

 Renaming module parameters can also lead to ERROR in the fingerprint tests. **TODO**